CENG501-Projects/CENG501-Fall2024/GencGuney/Readme.md

 First, we conducted experiments with a simplified configuration for reproducibility compared to that in the original paper.
 The following is the major experimental setup:

 - ID Dataset: CIFAR10, for in-distribution detection.
-- OOD Datasets: SVHN, Places365, and Texture datasets.
+- OOD Datasets: SVHN, LSUN, iSUN, Texture, and Places365 datasets.
-- Model Zoo: ResNet18, ResNet34, and ResNet50, all pre-trained on ImageNet.
+- Model Zoo: resnet18, resnet34, resnet50, resnet101, densenet121.
+Since pretrained weights for these models were trained on the ImageNet dataset, we trained them on CIFAR10 and obtained new weights.
 - Significance Level (α): It has been set to 0.05 to maintain 95% TPR for ID samples.
 - Batch Size: 256 for all data loaders.